 We’ve Been Forced To Change, So Let’s Change For The Better

-And for most businesses, this is a big shift.
+For most businesses, this continues to be a big shift.

-Virtual meetings are becoming the norm (and may stay that way in future) so knowing how to lead them successfully is a vital skill that’s worth honing.
+But virtual meetings are becoming the norm and you have to get used to it.
+So knowing how to lead them successfully is a vital skill that’s worth honing.

 We’re here to show you how.